Educational game app Babaoo

 Revolutionary, outdated or a source of debate?
 Previously confined to research laboratories and science-fiction stories, AI has quietly woven its way into our daily lives, to the point of becoming a common topic of conversation.
 But what is its impact on the world of education?
 Babaoo brings you up to date. ⬇️

-Babaoo The Mag AI and education: are student’s relationships with knowledge changing?
+Babaoo The Mag AI and education: how to use it in class?

 AI and education